GlobalTester/org.globaltester.dev/com.hjp.releng/projects.md

 PersoSim
 --------
 PersoSim the open source eID simulator.
 See [http://www.persosim.de] for more details.
 Development entrypoint is the Eclipse Rich Client Platform project 'de.persosim.rcp'.
-Inside of that repository you will find a releng project wich contains a maven aggregator build definition which build the product to an executbale.
+Inside of that repository you will find a releng project which contains a maven aggregator build definition which build the product to an executable.
 Within your Eclipse workspace you can open the product definition file in 'de.persosim.rcp.product' and create/launch a new launch configuration from there.

 POSeIDAS
 --------
-POSeIDAS implements features of ersoSim the open source eID simulator.
+POSeIDAS implements features of PersoSim, the open source eID simulator.
 See [http://www.persosim.de] for more details.
 Start development/exploration in the repository 'com.hjp.poseidas'.
-Inside of that repository you will find a releng project wich contains a maven aggregator build definition which build the product to an executable.
+Inside of that repository you will find a releng project which contains a maven aggregator build definition which build the product to an executable.
 Within your Eclipse workspace you can open the product definition file in 'com.hjp.poseidas.product' and create/launch a new launch configuration from there.